cloud-gov/cf-dockerized-buildpack/README.md

 to replicate the build lifecycle when pushing an application.

 ### Using in your application
-Once you have
-built this image, you can then add a Dockerfile to your own application that looks like:
+To use the image in your application, you will create a `Dockerfile`.
+This `Dockerfile` is used to build your final container image with the correct language, or buildpack, that your application is using.
+So for a python project, your `Dockerfile` will look like:

 ```Dockerfile
 FROM cloud-gov/python
 ```

-You can then add a `docker-compose.yml`.
+You then will add a `docker-compose.yml`.
 This file exposes the proper port to your local system, and also maps your application to the proper location inside the container for easy changes.